Eric Cole betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Cole's most recent appearance at the Sony Open in Hawaii, in 2025, he finished fifth after posting a score of 14-under.
+- In Cole's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for fifth after posting a score of 14-under.

+- Cole's best finish at this event came in 2025, when he finished tied for fifth at 14-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.